kannanjayachandran/Full-Stack-Data-Science/README.md

 29. Data Science and Machine Learning Capstone and portfolio Project
 30. Advanced DSA and Problem Solving
 31. Data Engineering and Data Pipelines basics
-32. MLOps Basics
-33. DevOps Tools and Cloud Services
+32. Essential DevOps Tools and Cloud Services
+33. MlOps Basics
+34. MlOps Tools and Services

 - **The entire program would be divided into 4 phases, which inturn would be divided into 12 modules.
 Each module would have upto 3 topics**